UPBGE/UPBGE-Docs/source/manual/logic_nodes/physics/add_constraint.rst

    If connected, condition must be fulfilled for node to activate.

 Object
-   Which object to use todo.
+   Which object to apply the constraint to.

 Target
-   Which object to use as target.
+   Which object to use as target for the constraint (may not be the same as Object socket).

 Name
-   todo
+   Unique name for this constraint for later access.

 Use World Space
-   todo
+   Calculate the pivot in world space instead of local.

 Pivot
-   todo
+   Pivot for physics calculations.

 Linked Collision
-   todo
+   If enabled, object will collide with target.

 Outputs
 ++++++++++++++++++++++++++++++